artagnon/clayoven/README.md

 ## Configuration

+0. `.clayoven/author` is the author of the site: used in RSS feed.
 1. `.clayoven/sitename` is URL of the site, excluding the `https://` prefix.
 2. `.clayoven/hidden` is a list of `IndexFiles` that should be built, but not displayed in the sidebar.
 You would want to use it for your 404 page and drafts.
 3. `.clayoven/tz` is a timezone-to-location mapper, with lines of the form `+0000 London`. clayoven digs through the git history for locations, and exposes a `Page#locations`.